cookiesncream716/helloWorld2/README.md

 var box = Gem.Block(‘box’, greeting, button)
 ```

-4. (optional) Give the button some style if desired.
-It can just be added after the $greeting.
-Just be sure to separate it with a comma.
+4. (optional) Give the button some style.
+Just add it after $greeting; but be sure to separate it with a comma.

 ```
 Button: {